All about Carers Payment for aged care

 How much is Carers Payment?

-Carers Payment: there are different rates of Carers Payment for single people and couples.
+There are different rates for single people and couples.
 The payment rates change twice a year to keep up with the cost of living.

 How much Carer Payment you can get – Carer Payment – Services Australia

-Carers Allowance: The Carers Allowance is currently $131.90 a fortnight.
+The Carer Allowance is currently $153.50 a fortnight.
 This amount changes on 1 January each year to keep up with the cost of living.

-Carers Supplement: A fixed rate of $600 per year is automatically paid as a Carers Supplement in addition to the Carers Payment or Carers Allowance.
+A fixed rate of $600 per year is automatically paid as a Carer Supplement.

-The Carers Payment is a taxable Centrelink payment.
-Recipients can ask the tax office to set up an automatic tax deduction to help reduce the amount of tax that they must pay at the end of each financial year.
+Recipients do pay tax on income from these payments.
+You can ask the tax office to set up an automatic tax deduction, so you don’t pay more tax at the end of each year.

-How do I apply for the Carers Payment?
+How do I apply for the Carer Payment?

-You can claim the Carers Payment online via Centrelink, by following these steps:
+You can apply online via Centrelink, by following these steps:

 1. Set up a MyGov account and use your Centrelink Customer Reference Number (CRN) to link your MyGov account with Centrelink: Setting up online accounts for Centrelink – Carer Payment – Services Australia